-Source: Gray triggerfish recreational decision tool presentation for the Council's Scientific and Statistical Committee September 2016 meeting.
+Source: Gray triggerfish recreational decision tool presentation for the Council's SSC September 2016 meeting.

 As with most projection models, the reliability of the recreational decision tool results are dependent upon the accuracy of their underlying data and input assumptions.
-We have attempted to create a realistic effort baseline as a foundation for comparisons, under the assumption that projected 2017 landings will accurately reflect actual 2017 landings.
+An attempt was made to create a realistic effort baseline as a foundation for comparisons, under the assumption that projected 2017 landings will accurately reflect actual 2017 landings.
 Uncertainty exists in this projection, as economic conditions, weather events, changes in catch-per-unit effort, fisher response to management regulations, and a variety of other factors may cause departures from this assumption.